ibm-cloud-docs/security-compliance/overview.md

 # Meeting your security and compliance goals
 {: #overview}

-For highly regulated industries, such as financial services, achieving continuous security within a cloud environment is an important first step towards protecting customer and application data.
+For highly regulated industries, such as financial services, achieving continuous security within a cloud environment is an important first step toward protecting customer and application data.
 Historically, that process has been difficult and manual, which placed your organization at risk.
 But, with {{site.data.keyword.cloud_notm}} you can integrate automatic security checks into every day workflows that are designed to minimize risk.
 {: shortdesc}